ivan-avalos/rekonq/README.md

 # Rekonq

 Rekonq is a strategy game in which you shall conquer to win.
 When a cell is conquered again by the opposite player, stays conquered permanently.
 The goal is to conquer most of the board.

+## How to play

+Game instructions at docs/howto.md

 ## Run